-Torno’s passion for art and wooden boats is clear and strong.
-The launch of Torno Boatworks in 2014 presents the opportunity to offer his wooden works of art for sale in the national marketplace.
+Torno’s passion for art and wooden is clear and strong.
+The launch of Torno Woodworks with his recent bodies of work, present the opportunity to offer more wooden works of art for sale in the national marketplace.

 >> Learn more about Randall Torno here in the August issue of the Ann Arbor Observer.